ShenZhiheng/ShenZhiheng.github.io/content/authors/admin/_index.md

 interests:
   - GNSS Precise Positioning
   - State Estimation for Robotics
-  - Redundant Homogeneous Sensors
+  - Redundant Sensors
+  - Resilient Integration
-  - Resilient Integration and Online Calibration
+  - Online Sensor Calibration
   - Indoor and Outdoor Positioning

 # Education to show in About widget